-To allow for ongoing public review, the developer of each proposed compact community shall furnish Chatham County an as-built copy of the plans and specifications for wastewater treatment facilities, infrastructure, and disposal or irrigation system, including all documents related to the location, sizing, ownership, and management of the disposal and irrigation sites used for the compact community, as well as any operational performance reports and data for water quality monitoring conducted for the treatment, disposal, and irrigation facilities and receiving waters surrounding them prior to final plat approval.
-The developer shall require the operator of such systems to furnish the County with copies of any approved plans modifying said systems and to notify the County and the residents of the compact community of any violations or citations issued in connection with the operation within 30 days thereof.
+To allow for ongoing public review, the developer of each proposed compact community shall furnish Chatham County an as-built copy of the plans and specifications for wastewater treatment facilities, infrastructure, and disposal or irrigation system, including all documents related to the location, sizing, ownership, and management of the disposal and irrigation sites used for the compact community, as well as any operational performance reports and data for water quality monitoring conducted for the treatment, disposal, and irrigation facilities and receiving waters surrounding them prior to final plat approval The developer shall require the operator of such systems to furnish the County with copies of any approved plans modifying said systems and to notify the County and the residents of the compact community of any violations or citations issued in connection with the operation within 30 days thereof.

-- Exhibits J.1 shows the preliminary location of the wastewater treatment facility and spray/drip areas for the wastewater treatment system.
-The plant area indicated is being rezoned as Light Commercial because the development will accept 1,000 GPD of wastewater from the adjacent veterinary facility on the east side, southern boundary, of the property (the Dogwood Veterinary Hospital and Pet Resort).
-Wastewater from other offsite locations is not planned or anticipated at this time. - The wastewater treatment facility and the land applications systems will be permitted by the NC Division of Water Quality and meet all existing regulations required for this permit.
+- Exhibits J.1 shows the preliminary location of the wastewater treatment facility and spray/drip areas for the wastewater treatment system. - The wastewater treatment facility and the land applications systems will be permitted by the NC Division of Water Quality and meet all existing regulations required for this permit.
 The current technical details and permit information is contained in Exhibit J to J.6. - The wastewater treatment system is currently planned to be owned and managed by Aqua America, a licensed NC Public Utility Company.
-Aqua will be responsible for maintenance of the plant, sludge, debris disposal and the land application systems.

-After completion of the wastewater treatment plant and disposal systems, as-built plans will be submitted to the County and provided to NCDEQ as per permit requirements.
+Aqua will be responsible for maintenance of the plant, sludge, debris disposal and the land application systems. - After completion of the wastewater treatment plant and disposal systems, as-built plans will be submitted to the County and provided to NCDEQ as per permit requirements.